Jekwwer/Jekwwer/STYLEGUIDE.md

     _(Note: Overrides are applied for CSS, HTML, and Markdown files with a print width of 120, while JSON files have no enforced limit)_
 - **Note:**
-  Prettier is integrated locally and runs as part of a pre-commit hook to automatically format code before commits.
+  Prettier is integrated locally (as an extension) and runs as part of a pre-commit hook to automatically format code before commits.

-### Linting and Formatting Tools
+### Additional Linting and Formatting Tools

 - **jock.svg:**
   This extension is used exclusively for formatting SVG files, as Prettier does not support SVG formatting.
   Configuring VS Code to associate SVG files with HTML for Prettier is not allowed.

-- **Prettier:**
-  _(See the [Prettier][PRETTIER] section above for detailed configuration.)_
-  Prettier runs as a pre-commit hook and can also be executed via npm scripts.
-  For example, run `npm run format:code` to check and apply formatting.

-- **EditorConfig:**
-  _(See the [EditorConfig][EDITORCONFIG] section above for detailed configuration.)_

 Additional configurations for the python-related tools below are located in `pyproject.toml`.

 - **autopep8:**
   Automatically formats Python code.
-It runs as a VS Code extension, locally via `tox -e format` and `tox -e lint`, and as a pre-commit hook.

 - **flake8:**
   Lints Python code for style and syntax issues.
-It runs as a VS Code extension, locally via `tox -e lint`, and as a pre-commit hook.

 - **isort:**
   Organizes and sorts Python import statements.
-It runs as a VS Code extension, locally via `tox -e format` and `tox -e lint`, and as a pre-commit hook.

 - **mypy:**
   Performs static type checking on Python code.
-It runs as a VS Code extension, locally via `tox -e mypy`, and as a pre-commit hook.

 - **Pre-commit Hooks:**
   The project leverages pre-commit hooks to enforce code quality through automated checks.
   Key tools integrated via pre-commit include:
   - **pre-commit-hooks:**
-    Ensures proper AST parsing, fixes line endings and trailing whitespace, manages mixed line endings, detects private keys, validates YAML and JSON syntax, checks for merge conflicts, detects case conflicts, and verifies executable shebangs.
+    Ensures proper AST parsing, fixes line endings and trailing whitespace, manages mixed line endings, detects private keys, validates YAML and JSON syntax, checks for merge conflicts, detects case conflicts and verifies executable shebangs.

-  - **markdownlint-cli and markdown-link-check:**
+  - **markdownlint-cli & markdown-link-check:**
-    Enforces the style guide rules for Markdown files and validates links.
+    Enforce the style guide rules for Markdown files and validate links.
   - **yamllint:**
     Enforces style guide rules for YAML files.